openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 ```

 The supported values are those accepted by the "target_device" option in
-Post-Training Optimization Toolkit's config files.
+Post-Training Optimization Tool's config files.
 If this option is unspecified,
-Post-Training Optimization Toolkit's default is used.
+Post-Training Optimization Tool's default is used.

 The script can print the quantization commands without actually running them.
 To do this, use the `--dry_run` option: